fmillion-mnsu/cs306-s25/I_ASSIGN1.md

   * Windows: `Windows-ubuntu-24.04.1-noble-desktop-amd64.iso`
   * Mac: `Mac-ubuntu-24.04.1-noble-desktop-aarch64.iso`
 * Do **not** add the second network adapter. *Instead*, **change** the settings on the single network adapter to connect to your private network (`vmnet2` on Mac, or `CS306` if you're on Windows).
-* Set the RAM of the VM to at least 2GB (2048MB).
+* Set the RAM of the VM to at least 3GB (3072MB).
 If you don't do this, you'll find the VM sluggish and possibly unstable!
   * This can be done during or after setup in the VM settings.
+  * If you have *less than 8GB* of memory in your system, you may need to lower this to 2GB, but be warned you will experience lags in the VM.
 * Give the client VM a sensible name, such as "ubuntu client".

 After you have created your Ubuntu VM, start it up.
 Ubuntu will take some time to load, but eventually you should receive a desktop.